Is It Time To Redesign Your Bills? Probably.

 When you redesign your bill, it often creates new, vacant space on an invoice and this real estate can be used in a number of ways.
 Messages can change from month to month, depending on your needs.
 Here are a few ideas:

 Safety messages.
 Many utilities need to remind customers about safety issues.
-For example, electric companies must constantly remind homeowners to call before they plant trees, plow gardens or dig other holes in their yard.
+For example, electric companies must constantly remind homeowners to call before they plant trees, plow gardens, or dig other holes in their yards.

-Sometimes, I wonder if companies aren’t concerned about their printed invoices because they think printed bills are going to go away.
-That seems doubtful, given recent research that found about 66 percent of household bills and statements will be mailed in 2018.
-About a quarter of the population would rather have a paper bill for security reasons, especially for areas where privacy is critical like finance and health care.
-Another interesting stat: One in three people who tried electronic only bills have gone back to paper delivery.
-So an effort to redesign your bills would not be in vain.
+Sometimes, I wonder if companies aren’t concerned about their printed invoices because they think printed bills are going away.
+That seems doubtful, given about a quarter of the population would rather have a paper bill for security reasons, especially for areas where privacy is critical like finance and health care.
+Another interesting stat: One in three people who tried electronic-only bills have gone back to paper delivery.
+So, an effort to redesign your bills would not be in vain.

 The most important thing to remember though is that no matter how you send your bill, it must be easy to understand and read.
 And that’s where a partner like Bluegrass can be valuable.
 Give us a call and we’ll help you decide if you need to redesign your bills.